-The deadline to submit your film for the seventh season of Pacific Heartbeat is July 31, 2017 by 5 p.m.
+The deadline to submit your film for the eighth season of Pacific Heartbeat is September 28, 2018 by 5 p.m.
 HST.

 Pacific Heartbeat is a nationally distributed public television series produced by PIC in partnership with PBS Hawaiʻi and is presented and distributed by Boston-based American Public Television.
 It is an unprecedented collection of critically acclaimed documentaries centered on the Pacific Islander experience.
 From revealing exposes to rousing musical performances, the series features a diverse array of programs intended to draw viewers into the heart and soul of Pacific Island culture.